-Conflicting federal and state laws create a confusing legal landscape but cannabis industry clients continue to walk the legal tightrope and grow their businesses.
-Laws and regulations are constantly changing and vary from state to state and sometimes even city to city.
-If the current trend continues, and more states decriminalize or legalize pot and set up their own regulatory structures, the situation will become even more complex.
+Cannabis laws and regulations constantly change and vary from state to state and sometimes even city to city.
+If the current trend continues, and more states legalize pot and set up their own regulatory structures, the situation will become even more complex.
 The opportunity to grow with the industry and help shape those regulations and implement them makes for a fascinating and challenging practice.

-Banking and finance lawyers also have plenty to offer marijuana business clients.
-The reticence of financial institutions to get involved in the cannabis industry further complicates startup financing and everyday banking transactions.
+Financing presents thorny legal issues.
+The reticence of financial institutions to get involved in the cannabis industry complicates startup financing and everyday banking transactions.
 Currently, marijuana growing and selling is largely a cash business.
-It isn’t illegal, per se, for banks to accept proceeds from these businesses, but guidelines issued in 2014 by the Financial Crimes Enforcement Network of the Department of the Treasury, known as FinCEN, require stringent compliance programs before proceeds from a state-licensed marijuana business can be deposited in banks.
-Because these programs are expensive, and considered by many banks to be too risky, many shy away completely.
+It isn’t illegal, per se, for banks to accept proceeds from these businesses, but guidelines issued in 2014 by the Financial Crimes Enforcement Network of the Department of the Treasury require stringent compliance programs before proceeds from a state-licensed marijuana business can be deposited in banks.

-Employment law raises particularly sticky issues not only for new pot businesses but also for any existing business client.
-Employers must understand how their existing policies are affected by employees who are using marijuana medicinally or recreationally outside of the workplace.
-Like alcohol use, even if it’s legal, it still can be impermissible on the job.
-The trickier question is medicinal use, where discrimination laws may impact the situation.
+Employment law raises particularly sticky issues not only for new pot businesses but also for any employer-client.
+Employers must understand how their existing policies are affected by employees who use marijuana medicinally or recreationally both inside and outside of the workplace.
+Like alcohol use, even if it’s legal, pot use still can be impermissible on the job.
+The trickier question is medicinal use, where antidiscrimination laws may impact the situation.

 Until recently, smaller law firms and solo practitioners dominated cannabis law practice.
-As the industry grew and its legal needs diversified, larger, full-service firms joined the act.
-Foley Hoag is only the latest Biglaw firm to publicly do so, announcing its entry in the field in February 2017.
-Other large firms including Fox Rothschild, Davis Wright Tremaine, Dorsey & Whitney, Duane Morris, Dykema, Fox Rothschild, Greenspoon Marder, Saul Ewing, Seyfarth, Stoel Rives, and Thompson Coburn are growing their marijuana practices, as well.
-Some law firms already had “regulated industries” practice groups to advise clients in the alcohol, tobacco and firearms industries and merely expanded that practice to include pot.
+As the industry grew and its legal needs diversified, larger, full-service firms joined the act by pulling together lawyers from many practice areas into a “one stop shopping” cannabis law group.
+Those include: Akerman, Davis Wright Tremaine, Dorsey & Whitney, Duane Morris, Dykema, Fox Rothschild, Greenspoon Marder, Saul Ewing, Seyfarth, Stoel Rives, and Thompson Coburn.
+Several also have industry-related blogs.
+Some law firms already had “regulated industries” practice groups to advise clients in the alcohol, tobacco, and firearms industries and merely expanded that practice to include pot.
 The National Law Journal’s publication, 2018 Cannabis Law Trailblazers spotlights some of the practitioners.
 See:

 State bar associations also are grappling with ethical questions surrounding providing legal services to cannabis clients.
 Both Pennsylvania and California, for example, established ethics rules allowing lawyers to counsel clients about conduct expressly permitted by their state laws, so long as they also counsel those clients about potential legal consequences under other applicable—including federal—laws.

-Lawyers and clients involved in the marijuana industry are facing not just the question of the new administration’s intentions regarding federal drug law enforcement.
-With laws and regulations in such flux and varying from state to state, lawyers need to keep abreast of developments and establish reliable referral networks to assist clients with needs across various jurisdictions.
-In June 2015, the National Cannabis Bar Association launched.
+With laws and regulations in such flux and varying by locality, lawyers must keep abreast of developments and establish reliable referral networks to assist clients with needs across various jurisdictions.
+In June 2015, the National Cannabis Bar Association http://www.canbar.org/ launched.
 Based in the San Francisco Bay Area, its members span the country.
 Its mission is to educate and connect lawyers to promote excellent, ethical, and advanced legal assistance to the expanding industry.
 Its founders believe that a resource like the National Cannabis Bar Association will add to the credibility of the field, giving lawyers the tools and education they need to serve their clients in the most ethical and professional way possible as the industry grows and changes.

 Latest posts by Valerie Fontaine (see all)